jerome-trc/viletech/README.md

 [wadload](/wadload/README.md) contains functionality for reading and writing files in the "Where's All the Data" (WAD) file format native to Doom.

+### /zmsx

+[ZMSX](/zmsx/README.md) (ZMuSic eXperiments) is a fork of the ZMusic library, accompanied by automatically-generated Rust FFI bindings and a safe Rust wrapper.

 ## Licensing, Attribution

 A complete list of attributions and other third-party licensing information can be found [here](/ATTRIB.md).